mderazon/seventeen-track-js/README.md

 ### Building for Google Apps Script

-The build process creates separate outputs for Node.js (or web) and GAS:

-Run:
+To build for GAS, run:

 ```sh
 npm run build-gas